 Aspirational investor

-If you’re open to taking on more risk in pursuit of stronger long‑term growth potential, you might prefer an approach that accepts more noticeable rises and falls along the way.
+If you're open to more risk in pursuit of long-term growth potential, while recognising the possibility of losses, you might prefer an approach that accepts more noticable rises and falls.

-Aspirational investors often focus on long‑term potential, understanding that greater movement could come with greater potential opportunity over time.
+Aspirational investors may focus on long-term opportunity, understanding greater movement can come with greater uncertainty.

 What this might mean for you